Watch: Just How Big Is the Mississippi River?

 ©Sean Pavone/Shutterstock.com

-Next the video explains how tens of smaller rivers and streams flow into all of these rivers.
+Next, the video explains how tens of smaller rivers and streams flow into all of these rivers.
 Basically, all of the waterways are highlighted in blue on the map.
 It explains the drainage system covers 1.24 million square miles — the same area as two Alaskas!!

-Additionally, water from 31 states and two Canadian provinces feed into the drainage system.
+Additionally, water from 31 states and two Canadian provinces feeds into the drainage system.
 This makes it the fourth-largest watershed in the world.
 The Amazon Basin, including the Amazon River and all of the rivers and streams that feed into it, is the largest watershed in the world.
 It covers around 3 million square miles!

 Curving road along Mississippi River during autumn